 Steinstøberget: Rest area with service facilities at Steinstøberget, with excellent opportunities for angling in the Hardangerfjord.
 Here you can also set up a barbecue.
-Steinstøberget is located approximately 18 kilometres east of Norheimsund.
+Steinstøberget is located approximately 10 miles east of Norheimsund.

-Hesthamar: The rest area at Hesthamar, four kilometres northwest of Utne, occupies an idyllic spot in an active fruit-growing area.
+Hesthamar: The rest area at Hesthamar, two miles northwest of Utne, occupies an idyllic spot in an active fruit-growing area.
 From the car park, a trail leads out to a promontory with a large stone cross.
 From the rest area, another trail leads to a stone beach, which is much used by swimmers.

 What to see

-Steinsdalsfossen Waterfall has a fall of 50 metres, and is special because you can walk behind it.
-It is located 2.5 kilometres west of Norheimsund.
+Steinsdalsfossen Waterfall has a fall of 165 feet, and is special because you can walk behind it.
+It is located two miles west of Norheimsund.